NervanaSystems/neon_segnet/readme.md

 The model includes a pixelwise softmax layer and the upsampling layer that is not included with the current neon release.
-Also, a special data loader class is included which converts the 1 channel target class images holding the groudn truth values for each pixel into a 12 channel image using a one-hot representation for the class of each pixel.
+Also, a special data loader class is included which converts the 1 channel target class images holding the ground truth values for each pixel into a 12 channel image using a one-hot representation for the class of each pixel.
 This is required for the logistic regression using neon.